TuringLang/Turing.jl/docs/src/using-turing/compiler.md

 ## `inner_function`

 The main method `inner_function` does some pre-processing defining all the input variables from the model definition, `x`, `y` and `TV` in the example above.
-Then the rest of the model body is run as normal Julia code with the `~` and `.~` lines replaced with the calls to `Inference.tilde` and `Inference.dot_tilde` respectively as shown earlier.
+Then the rest of the model body is run as normal Julia code with the `L ~ R` and `@.
+L ~ R` lines replaced with the calls to `Inference.tilde` and `Inference.dot_tilde` respectively as shown earlier.
 ```julia
 function inner_function(vi::Turing.VarInfo, sampler::Turing.AbstractSampler, ctx::AbstractContext, model)
     temp_x = model.args.x